Based on 2 adults: From £2,157pp, - includes discount £324 - Total Price £4,315.

-Sunday, November 15, 2020, for 14 night cruise - onboard the Marella Explorer 2, Atlantic Explorer itinerary, Decks 4/5 Inside Cabin - All Inclusive with Marella Cruises by TUI - fly from London Gatwick airport, departure port Malaga.
+Sunday, April 18, 2021, for 17 night cruise - onboard the Marella Explorer 2, Voyage to Italy itinerary, Decks 4/5 Inside Cabin - All Inclusive with Marella Cruises by TUI - fly from London Gatwick airport, departure port Bridgetown.

 A hypnotic calypso isle, Barbados is the ultimate Caribbean dream.
 And at just 21 miles by 14 miles, the island really is your oyster.
 Of course, it’s most famous for its palm-fringed beaches, but there’s more than talcum powder sands here.
 We’re talking a duty-free shopping scene and sights that are second to none.
 In a coconut shell, it’s the small island with a big fan base.